dartmouth-cs52/dartmouth-cs52.github.io/lectures/12_intro_to_databases/index_slides.md

 * JSON responses

 ???
-* expressjs is a lightweigth web framework on the server-side
+* expressjs is a lightweight web framework on the server-side
-* webpack-serve is actually built on express
+* webpack-dev-server is actually built on express